 Read: How to Store Coriander and Make Fresh Green Chutney When Required

-- Soak all four lentils for 2 to 3 hours.
+- Soak all the four lentils for 2 to 3 hours.

 - Drain water, reserve 1 tbsp lentils and grind the rest lentils coarsely

 - Do not add water.
 After grinding add the reserved lentils in it.

 - Add salt, red chili powder, fennel seeds powder, coriander powder, ginger, green chilli and green coriander.

 - Mix everything.
 You don't have to beat the batter.